Overview of KS4

 The main features of this GCSE are:

-A chance for students to explore popular mainstream films from Hollywood as well as films outside the mainstream and Global cinema.
+A chance for students to explore both popular mainstream and independent films as well as Global cinema.

 How will I be assessed?

 GCSE Film Studies involves coursework and 2 final examination papers:

 You will produce an extract of a genre film and write a detailed evaluation of it.

 To achieve in GCSE Film Studies, you will need:

 What sort of things will I do in lessons?